sandover/sandover.github.io/content/_index.md

 ---
 # oblong industries :: greenhouse sdk (2012-2018)

-I was one of the principal architects, authors, and maintainers of Greenhouse, a C++ creating coding SDK based on Oblong's g-speak spatial operating platform.
+I was one of the principal architects, authors, and maintainers of Greenhouse, a C++ creative coding SDK based on Oblong's g-speak spatial operating platform.
 Compared to g-speak, Greenhouse's goal was to offer more approachable abstractions and quicker time-to-joy.
 It was released to the public on its own website which our team also created ([internet archive here](https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/)); and was heavily used within the Client Solutions group to quickly execute production-quality work for over 5 years.

 {{< vimeo 553841461 >}}